-During the 2019 legislative session, the Behavioral Health Division was allocated funds for the purposed of providing behavioral health services and support grants to school districts to address student behavioral health needs.
-The appropriate for this effort can be reviewed in Section 23 of Senate Bill 2012.
+During the 2019 legislative session, the Behavioral Health Division was allocated funds to provide behavioral health services and support grants to school districts to address student behavioral health needs.
+The appropriation for this effort can be reviewed in Section 23 of Senate Bill 2012.

 Examples of How Grant Funds Can be Utilized